Mistralys/x4-game-notes/README.md

 - Make it as close to 100% workforce usage as possible
 - Ideally, everything should be in the green* starting a ~10% workforce

 *Profit as well as all production modules.
-Raw resources li^^^^^^^^ke ore excluded.
+Raw resources like ore excluded.

 ### Finding markets

 > As a general rule, do not worry about the market too much, your goods will be bought wherever you build your station.

 Still, it can be beneficial to check if there are sectors that lack specific component factories.
 A good example is ship building parts: In sectors with a wharf or shipyard, check if there are factories for Hull Parts, Engine Parts and Shield Components.
 If not, you have guaranteed regular customers for matching factories.